roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 5. On the Add-ons page, find NodeLocal DNSCache and click **Upgrade**.
 In the dialog box that appears, click **OK**.

-    **Note:** If you modified taints and tolerations for the node-local-dns DaemonSet, the modifications are overwritten during the upgrade.
-You must configure taints and tolerations again after the upgrade.
+    **Note:** If you modified taints and tolerations for the node-local-dns DaemonSet, the modifications are overwritten during the upgrade process.
+You must configure taints and tolerations again after the upgrade is completed.

 **Upgrade NodeLocal DNSCache on the App Catalog page**

-If you installed NodeLocal DNSCache on the App Catalog page, you must uninstall the old version of NodeLocal DNSCache and install the new version.
+If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall the current version of NodeLocal DNSCache and install the latest version.
 For more information, see [Uninstall NodeLocal DNSCache](#step_9sz_4y8_vju) and [Install NodeLocal DNSCache](#section_rzr_wqx_ss3).

 ## Uninstall NodeLocal DNSCache

-If you installed NodeLocal DNSCache on the Add-ons page, you must uninstall NodeLocal DNSCache on the Add-ons page.
-If you installed NodeLocal DNSCache on the App Catalog page, you must uninstall NodeLocal DNSCache on the Helm chart page.
+If you have installed NodeLocal DNSCache on the Add-ons page, you must uninstall NodeLocal DNSCache on the Add-ons page.
+If you have installed NodeLocal DNSCache on the App Catalog page, you must uninstall NodeLocal DNSCache on the Helm chart page.

 **Uninstall NodeLocal DNSCache on the Add-ons page**